kingogie88/automated-content-optimizer/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- FastAPI
+- spaCy
+- Transformers
+- Sentence Transformers
+- And all other open-source libraries used in this project